The Best Bay Leaf Substitute (5 Options for When You’re Out)

 What Does Bay Leaf Taste Like?

-Bay leaves have a strong flavor, a little bitter.
+Bay leaves have a strong flavor, but they are a little bitter.
 They taste peppery and minty, with hints of pine, so that’s what you want to keep in mind when you choose a bay leaf substitute.
 There are no herbs or spices that replicate the exact flavor of a bay leaf— although some herbs embody a similar menthol, pepper, or “piney” taste and come close.

 California Bay Leaves Vs. Turkish Bay Leaves